-Run a query
+Run statements in a query console

-Right-click the statement and select Execute (Ctrl+Enter).
+Press Ctrl+Enter.
 Alternatively, click the Execute icon on the toolbar.

 If you have several statements, select whether you want to execute all statements or a single statement.
 The suggestion list always contains an item for running all the statements.